fees

 -

-Yes!
-You can access counselling services with me under the NDIS.
-To do this, you must have the item ‘Improved Daily Living’ in your plan.
-Improved Daily Living provides funds to access an allied health professional and is generally flexible across other therapeutic services.
+Yes.
+You can access counselling with me under the NDIS if you have "Improved Daily Living" in your plan.
+This funds access to an allied health professional and is generally flexible across therapeutic services.

 -

-You can find out more here: https://victimsservices.justice.nsw.gov.au/how-can-we-help-you/victims-support-scheme/counselling.html
+You can read more here: https://victimsservices.justice.nsw.gov.au/how-can-we-help-you/victims-support-scheme/counselling.html

 other services